 How will you manage premature graying hair?
-Before, you can fully answer this query, one should have an idea on how your tresses turn from blond or black to gray.
+Before, you can fully answer this query, one should have an idea on how their tresses turn from blond or black to gray.
 Aside from that, you should also know the common causes of this phenomenon.
-Only through this will you be able to restore the natural color of your tresses and at the same time prevent this atypical process from occurring.
+Through this, you will be able to restore the natural color of your hair and at the same time prevent premature aging.

 The graying process of your tresses starts when your body's melanin production ends.
 Typically, melanin production begins to slowly deplete between the age of 30 to 35.
 However, there are numerous factors that alter or hasten this normal process.

 One of the most common causes premature graying hair is malnutrition.
 Basically, melanin is a derivative of tyrosine, an amino acid.
-With that said, insufficient protein in your diet can cause graying process.
-Furthermore, in a study conducted in Sweden, they found out that vitamin B12, folic acid and sun exposure are also responsible for melanin production.
-Hence, lack of these nutrients in your diet may also lead to premature gray hair.
+Thus, a diet low in proteins may result in the growth of gray hair strands.
+Furthermore, in a study conducted in Sweden, they found out that melanin production also needs other nutrients, such as vitamin B12, folic acid, and vitamin D. Hence, a deficiency of these nutrients may also lead to premature gray hair.

 Certain medical conditions can also cause this atypical process.
-Thyroid-related diseases for example can cause development of gray hairs.
-Anemia, vitiligo and tuberculosis on the other hand results to insufficient amounts of vitamin B12.
-Thus, most people suffering from these medical conditions have a higher risk of developing gray strands.
+Thyroid-related diseases, for example, can cause gray hairs.
+In some cases, vitamin B12 deficiency is caused by certain ailments, like anemia, vitiligo and tuberculosis.
+Thus, most people with these medical conditions have a higher risk of developing gray strands.

-Other factors such as stress, unhealthy lifestyle habits and the presence of free radicals in the environment are also associated with premature gray strands.
+Other factors that may cause premature gray strands are constant stress, unhealthy lifestyle habits, and the presence of free radicals in the environment.

 Clearly, the best regime to prevent the appearance of gray hair is to live a healthy lifestyle.
 To be more specific, eating a highly nutritious diet rich in proteins, vitamin B and antioxidants is highly recommended.
-If you are a vegetarian, you can take oral supplements to get your daily dose of essential nutrients.
+If you prefer plant-based products, you can take oral supplements to get your daily dose of essential nutrients.
 Including protein rich vegetables in your daily menu is also imperative.

-Lastly, if you have a medical condition that can trigger premature graying hair, you should first ask your physician for suitable supplements.
-As you know, some medications may contraindicate with some foods and supplements.
+Lastly, if you have a medical condition that can trigger premature graying hair, you should first ask your doctor for suitable dietary changes or supplements.
+As you know, some medications may contraindicate with some foods or supplements.
 Your physician will know the best course of action you can take.
-Typically, people who are anemic can take vitamin B12 and folic acid to resolve their gray hair problems.
+For example, people who are anemic can take vitamin B12 and folic acid to resolve their gray hair problems.